Ethra8/history_beyond_myth/README.md

   + [Browser Stack](https://browserstack.com) - Used for Compatibility ans Responsiveness testing purposes.
   + [Stat Counter](https://gs.statcounter.com/browser-market-share/all/europe) - Used to check which browsers are most widely used, to select those for testing purposes.
   + [Yesviz](https://yesviz.com/) - To check real device viewport when testing compatitivity & responsiveness.
+  + [ScreenSiz](https://screensiz.es/) - To find devices to test depending on their screen size.

 # DEPLOYMENT